BSE SENSEX

 The BSE SENSEX (also known as the S&P Bombay Stock Exchange Sensitive Index or simply SENSEX) is an Indian free-float market-weighted stock market index of 30 well-established and financially sound companies listed on the Bombay Stock Exchange.
 The 30 constituent companies which are some of the largest and most actively traded stocks, are representative of various industrial sectors of the Indian economy.
 Published since 1 January 1986, the S&P BSE SENSEX is regarded as the pulse of the domestic stock markets in India.
 The base value of the SENSEX was taken as 100 on 1 April 1979 and its base year as 1978–79.
 On 25 July 2001, BSE launched DOLLEX-, a dollar-linked version of the SENSEX.

 Etymology

 The term Sensex was coined by Deepak Mohoni, a stock market analyst in 1989.
 BSE Sensitive Index then was at about 750 points.
 Sensex is a portmanteau of the words Sensitive and Index.

 Calculation

-The BSE has some reviews and modifies its composition to be sure it reflects current market conditions.
-The index is calculated based on a free float capitalisation method, This is calculated using the formula: